 - 5.1.
-The credit hour requirements in Section 2.1.b. and the residency requirements of Section 2.1.f. of this rule shall be waived if: - 5.1.a.
-The applicant both resided in a state other than West Virginia and attended high school in another state or in a United States territory, United States possession or foreign country; and - 5.1.b.
-Resided with his or her parent or legal guardian; and - 5.1.c.
-The applicant's parent or legal guardian served in the United States armed forces while the student attended high school in such state, territory, possession or country; and - 5.1.d.
-The parent or legal guardian was stationed for military purposes in such state, territory, possession or country; and - 5.1.e.
-The parent or legal guardian maintained legal residence in West Virginia while stationed in such state, territory, possession or country.
+The Commission shall waive the credit hour requirements in Section 2.1.b. and the residency requirements of established in Section 2.1.f. of this rule shall be waived if: - 5.1.a.
+5.1.1.
+The applicant both resided in a state other than West Virginia and attended high school in another state or in a United States territory, United States possession, or foreign country; and - 5.1.b.
+5.1.2.
+Resided with his or her parent or legal guardian; and - 5.1.e.
+5.1.3.
+The applicant's parent or legal guardian served in the United States Armed Forces while the student attended high school in such another state, a United States territory or possession or a foreign country; and - 5.1.d.
+The parent or legal guardian was stationed for military purposes in such another state, a United States territory or possession, or a foreign country; and - 5.1.e.
+5.1.5.
+The parent or legal guardian maintained legal residence in West Virginia while stationed in such another state, a United States territory or possession or a foreign country.

 §133-7-6.
-Eligibility of Commuting Students.
+Eligibility of Commuting Resident Students Attending High School Out-of-State.

 - 6.1.
-The credit hour requirements in Section 2.1.b. of this rule shall be waived if: - 6.1.a.
-The applicant resided in West Virginia while attending high school in another state; and - 6.1.b.
-Resided with his or her parent or legal guardian; and - 6.1.c.
-The parent or legal guardian and the applicant must have met the residency requirements set out in Section 2.1.f. of this rule; and - 6.1.d.
-The student commuted from this state on a daily basis; and - 6.1.e.
-The student was a dependent of the parent or legal guardian with whom the student resided; and - 6.1.e.1.
-A dependent student is one who is required to provide parental information on the Free Application for Federal Student Aid because the student does not meet the criteria to be classified an independent student contained in the Higher Education Act of 1965 as amended and implementing regulations.

-- 6.1.f.
-The student has not established domicile in another state; and - 6.1.g.
+The Commission shall waive the credit hour requirements in Section 2.1.b. of this rule shall be waived if: - 6.1.a.
+6.1.1.
+The applicant resided with his or her parent or legal guardian full time in West Virginia while attending high school in another state; and

+6.1.b.
+Resided with his or her parent or legal guardian; and

+- 6.1.e.
+6.1.2.
+The parent or legal guardian and the applicant must have met meet the residency requirements set out in Section 2.1.f. of this rule; and - 6.1.d.
+6.1.3.
+The student applicant commuted from this state and returned to West Virginia on a daily basis while attending the out-of-state high school; Provided, That overnight school activities or social activities or visitation with a noncustodial parent in another state may not vitiate an applicant's residency status: Provided, however, That in order to meet the residency requirements of this rule, an applicant and his or her parent or legal guardian must reside, both physically and legally, in West Virginia; and - 6.1.e.
+6.1.4.
+The student applicant was a dependent of the parent or legal guardian with whom the student he or she resided in West Virginia; and - 6.1.e.1.
+A dependent student is one who is required to provide parental information on the Free Application for Federal Student Aid because the student does not meet the criteria to be classified an independent student contained in the Higher Education Act of 1965 as amended and implementing regulations. - 6.1.f.
+6.1.5.
+The student applicant has not established domicile in another state; and - 6.1.g.
 The school to which the student commuted was fully accredited to a degree acceptable to West Virginia's State Superintendent of Schools; and - 6.1.h.
-The school's curriculum requirements for graduation are equivalent, or sufficiently similar to, those required for high school graduation in this state.
+6.1.6.
+The high school's curriculum requirements for graduation are equivalent, or sufficiently similar to, those required for high school graduation in this State.

 §133-7-7.
 Eligible Institutions.
+[Reserved]